Stefan-Nikolovv/Own-Projects/Book  Angular/Book Library.md

 This project was created by [Stefan Nikolov](https://github.com/Stefan-Nikolovv/Own-Projects/tree/main/Book%20%20Angular).

+# Starting project.

+**Note: You have to install all packages as using npm install at project folder and rest-api** **Note: When packages are installed can type npm start at both folder and project will run on http://localhost:4200/**

 ## Discover Digital Art, Create and Search Your Specific Book.

 Partner with one of the world’s largest retailers to showcase your brand and products.